-Why is planning important to the City?
+Why is planning important to the city?

-The Round Rock Comprehensive Plan, Round Rock 2030, is the official policy document guiding long-range planning and community development in the City of Round Rock.
+Round Rock's comprehensive plan, Round Rock 2030, is the official policy document guiding long-range planning and community development in the City of Round Rock.
 The Comprehensive Plan is updated every ten years, with the last update in 2010.
-Since that time, Round Rock has continued its rapid population growth and development, as well as its transition from a suburb of Austin to a vibrant and prosperous midsized city.
+Since that time, Round Rock has continued its rapid population growth and development, as well as its transition from a suburb of Austin to a vibrant and prosperous mid-sized city.
 With Round Rock's dramatic growth has come a new series of challenges to ensure continued success.
-The new Comprehensive Plan will highlight how Round Rock has changed over the past decade and create a vision for the next decade.
+The new comprehensive plan will highlight how Round Rock has changed over the past decade and create a vision for the next decade.